064 Gargi Meena IM20 NITIE POM Course

 When two monks were there they also invented the method for carrying water(measuring by scale), hanging bucket exactly at center of stick, so that no one is dissatisfied, although output was less than first case where one monk was carrying one bucket.
 But still there was a innovation.

-More innovation occurred when all three monk started working as team, they invented pulley system
+More innovation occurred when all three monk started working as team, they invented pulley system.

 The monk at the bottom fills the buckets, the middle monk works on pulley and third monk at top carries bucket inside in reservoir.